marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

-  By default, if ``ENABLE_SHARED_LIBGCC`` is defined, the ``LIBGCC_SPEC`` is not directly used by the driver program but is instead modified to refer to different versions of libgcc.a depending on the values of the command line flags :option:`-static`, :option:`-shared`, :option:`-static-libgcc`, and :option:`-shared-libgcc`.
-On targets where these modifications are inappropriate, define ``REAL_LIBGCC_SPEC`` instead.  ``REAL_LIBGCC_SPEC`` tells the driver how to place a reference to libgcc on the link command line, but, unlike ``LIBGCC_SPEC``, it is used unmodified.
+  By default, if ``ENABLE_SHARED_LIBGCC`` is defined, the ``LIBGCC_SPEC`` is not directly used by the driver program but is instead modified to refer to different versions of :samp:`libgcc.a` depending on the values of the command line flags :option:`-static`, :option:`-shared`, :option:`-static-libgcc`, and :option:`-shared-libgcc`.
+On targets where these modifications are inappropriate, define ``REAL_LIBGCC_SPEC`` instead.  ``REAL_LIBGCC_SPEC`` tells the driver how to place a reference to :samp:`libgcc` on the link command line, but, unlike ``LIBGCC_SPEC``, it is used unmodified.

 .. c:macro:: USE_LD_AS_NEEDED